dsmsuite/dsmsuite.github.io/user_guide_java.md

     * Using the example below or
 	* Running the analyzer with a not existing settings file.
 A settings file using default settings will be created.
 * Edit the analyzer settings file if required:
-    * Update the InputFilename setting to point to the Jdeps output file.
+    * Update the Input.Filename setting to point to the Jdeps output file.
-	* Update the OutputFilename to the name of the product.
+	* Update the Output.Filename to the name of the product.
-	* Set LoggingEnabled if required.
+	* Update LogLevel if required.
 * Run the analyzer from the command line with the analyzer settings filename as argument.
 The analyzer will:
     * Parse the JDeps output file to determine types and their dependencies.
 	* The found types and dependencies are written to the OutputFilename.
 * At the end of the analysis the percentage of the relations that could be resolved is shown.
 This is an indication of the reliability of the dependency model.
-* Convert the OutputFilename into a DSM file.
-See [User guide](user_guide) for details.
-* Open the DSM file in the Viewer.
+* Import the DSI file in the DSM viewer.

 ## Command line usage